causality-group/causync/README.md

 Collects previous N number of backups (defined in `config.py`) and calls `rsync` with multiple `--link-dest` arguments to do an "incremental" backup.
 If no previous backups are found, then `--link-dest` is skipped and a "full" backup is created.

-The sync task creates a lockfile with the name of the source directory.
-In the above example this lockfile will be at
-`/var/www/localhost/site.lock`

 Example:
 ```text
 # python3 causync.py sync /var/www/localhost/site /backups/site